Corefinder89/Corefinder89/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=corefinder89.corefinder89&style=flat-square&color=0088cc&style=flat-square&color=0088cc)

-I'm a master's in Computer Application 🎓 from Symbiosis International University (Deemed) 🏛.
+I'm a master's in `computer application (MSc.
+CA)` 🎓 from `Symbiosis International University (Deemed)` 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve problems ✨.
 Apart from that I love talking, discussing and learning technologies 👨🏻‍💻.
 I'm currently into Quality and Automation 🕸️ Currently working on brushing up my DevOps skills 🤓.

 Joined Github **8** years ago.